pranavgupta2603/CLAP4-MiniProject-C/README.md

 # CLAP4-MiniProject-C
-Solve a Sudoku using backtracking algorithm.
+Solve a Sudoku using backtracking algorithm.\n
 Paste an unsolved sudoku puzzle in the ```sudoku.txt``` file:

 # Input Format